Best Nasdaq 100 ETF: Ride the FAANGs (Australia, UK & US)

 Why Has The Nasdaq-100 Gone Ballistic?

 Often seen as a "gauge of the modern economy", the Nasdaq-100 has been on an absolute tear over the last 4 decades.
-We are talking fast moving tech companies and no slow moving banks (the Nasqaq excludes financial companies).
+I am talking fast-moving tech companies and no slow-moving banks (the Nasdaq excludes financial companies).

 Exposure to Growth